VCU-CS-Capstone/CS-25-337-Ramily-Creating-Community-Beyond-the-Weeks-of-Welcome/Status Reports/Status Report Spring Week 07.md

 Lukasz Kurgan

 ## 1) Accomplishments this week ##
-   - Began working on project proposal
+   - Almost fully fixed firebase bugs
+   - Completed matching screen UI

 ## 2) Milestones to be completed next week ##
-   - Complete project proposal
+   - Present the matching screen UI to advisor

 ## 3) Issues, problems or concerns ##
-   - No issues at the moment
+   - Fix the last of firebase bugs